miikka/long-thread/README.md

 Copyright Miikka Koskinen.

-Available under the terms of the Eclipse Public License 2.0, see `LICENSE`.
+Available under the terms of the Eclipse Public License 2.0, see `LICENSES/EPL-2.0.txt`.